A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 For me, this includes individual portfolio projects, my blog archives, special pages like promo landing pages and client portals, and even my home page (I don’t link my home page in main navigation because my logo links to my home page and I think it's redundant to include both).

-The last thing to note for this section is that you can click and drag pages to different sections.
-So, for example, if you create a page in “main navigation” but then you decide you want it unlinked, simply click the page and drag it down to the unlinked section.
+You can click and drag pages from section to section.
+For example, if you create a page in “main navigation” but then you decide you want it unlinked, simply click the page and drag it down to the unlinked section.

 5. Tweak design elements.